 To provide a multi-use facility to a very diverse industry, the Food Technology Center houses both a commercial kitchen to serve the needs of food entrepreneurs, restaurants, caterers and specialty food producers, and a pilot plant to accommodate the needs of larger food companies.

-The Food Technology Center, run by Jim Toomey and Josh Bevan, provides education and resources to small and pre-venture food companies.
+The Food Technology Center is run by Josh Bevan, and provides education and resources to small and pre-venture food companies.
 Having sufficient background in areas such as food safety, sanitation, food regulation and business planning are critical to ensure success and growth.